 Reducing “maverick” spending

-A survey of nearly 1,000 procurement professionals, carried out by RS Components and the Chartered Institute of Procurement and Supply (CIPS), found that close to a third (32%) of all businesses saw counterfeit parts as a significant concern.
+The 2019 Indirect Procurement Report, carried out by RS Components and the Chartered Institute of Procurement and Supply (CIPS), found that close to a quarter (26%) of all businesses saw counterfeit parts as a significant concern.

 By working with a small group of approved suppliers, ideally ones that provide an integrated eProcurement system, which makes ordering easier for the end user, it’s possible to dramatically cut maverick spend and streamline the entire MRO process.

-"So many manufacturers have stores full of all sorts of different brands and products, which are all classified as working capital"Del Tiwana, Industry Sector Manager, RS
+"So many manufacturers have stores full of all sorts of different brands and products, which are all classified as working capital"Craig Stasik, Industry Sector Manager, RS

 “And, if a company has stock that is definitely needed on-site, it’s possible to support this through our comprehensive range of managed inventory services.
 The need to monitor and ensure cash is not tied up in unnecessary inventory such as industrial supplies, can be reduced by regularly reviewing stock, consumption and maintaining minimum and maximum levels.”